The Freedom Square

 When Russian Tsar Nicholas II was forced to abdicate in 1917, the leaders of the revolutionary parties gathered here and came up with the idea to rename Tbilisi's main square as Freedom Square.

-One of the most important historical events that period have happened on Freedom Square was Tiflis Bank Robbery.
-The crime was organized on June 26, 1907, by a number of top-level Bolsheviks, including Vladimir Lenin, Joseph Stalin, Maxim Litvinov, Leonid Krasin and Alexander Bogdanov headed by famous communist Kamo (Simon Ter-Petrossian).
+One of the tragic historical events of that period have happened on Freedom Square, it was Tiflis Bank Robbery.
+The crime was organized on June 26, 1907, by a number of top-level Bolsheviks, including Vladimir Lenin, Joseph Stalin, Maxim Litvinov, LeOnid Krasin and Alexander Bogdanov headed by famous communist Kamo (Simon Ter-Petrossian).
 Heavily armed robbers attacked the State Exchequers carriage, transporting money through Yerevan Square (now Freedom Square) between the post office and Tiflis branch of the State Bank, and escaped with 241,000 rubles to fund their revolutionary activities.